commons |ˈkämənz| pl. noun

 We are currently looking for more volunteers to help serve in our kids programming and as baristas.
 Training provided.
 There’s a place for you.

 There is a lot of good happening here in Calgary.
 That's why we want to work to facilitate connections between community volunteers with worthy non-profit organizations in Calgary.
 The intent is to partner in ways that lead to long term, measurable and sustainable social good.
 Opportunities emerge throughout the year but we serve monthly at the Mustard Seed and Drop-In Centre and partner with Inn From the Cold regularly.
 We working with Habitat for Humanity on an major interfaith build initiative.
 We're also working on a long term mentorship pilot project with the Calgary Homeless Foundation that we hope to roll out further in the coming months.
 Finally, we want to continue to acknowledge our debt to first nations peoples as we meet in Blackfoot Territory on Treaty 7 lands in the Kensington community and work towards reconciliation.
 There is lots to do here in the city and we want to jump in with both feet.

-We are in the early stages of planning a team to travel back to the same communities in the spring/summer of 2015.
+We are in the early stages of planning a team that will travel back to the Kalende community of Zambia in summer 2016.
 Let us know if you’d like more information.

 Providing emergency shelter, support and programs to homeless children, their families and others in need, with the goal of building healthy, stable families and ending homelessness.